CyrilPeponnet/launchbar-ssh-action/README.md

 ![alt tag](http://cl.ly/BEOf/Bildschirmfoto_2011-10-23_um_21.01.41.png)

-This actions is inspired from alfred2 ssh workflow by isometry.
+This action is inspired from alfred2 ssh workflow by isometry.